A Tour of Go

 fmt.Println(x, y, z, k)

-Unlike in C, in Go assignment between items of different type requires an
+- add example Unlike in C, in Go assignment between items of different type requires an explicit conversion.

 package main